-Shape (or max_shape) of the arrayset sample tensors.
+Shape (or max\shape) of the arrayset sample tensors.
 Read-only attribute.

+'''

 values () \rightarrow Iterator[numpy.ndarray]

+'''

-generator which yields the tensor data for every sample in the arrayset for read checkouts, we perform the same operation for both read and write checkouts in order in order to avoid differences.
+generator which yields the tensor data for every sample in the arrayset

 For write enabled checkouts, is technically possible to iterate over the arrayset object while adding/deleting data, in order to avoid internal python runtime errors (dictionary changed size during iteration we have to make a copy of they key list before beginning the loop.)
-While not necessary variable_shape class MetadataWriter
+While not necessary for read checkouts, we perform the same operation for both read and write checkouts in order to avoid differences.

-Yields Iterator[np.ndarray] - values of one sample at a time inside the arrayset
+Yields Iterator[np.ndarray] - values of one sample at a time inside the arrayset variable\shape class MetadataWriter